American Civil War Causes

-Through the ages, we, as a people, have evolved and placed a greater emphasis on national identity.
+But following the Spanish-American War and both world wars, we, as a people, have placed a greater emphasis on national

 Court, which would be the only lawful arbiter.
 The outcome of the Civil War did decide that secession was not lawful AT THAT

-TIME, in that it was tried and it failed to succeed.
-If it is tried again and this time the attempt is successful,
+TIME, in that it was tried and it failed to secede.
+If it is tried again and this time the attempt is successful, then

-then it will be "lawful" for the time being.
+it will be "lawful" for the time being.
 But in the end, only a court decision can decide the matter.
-It is pretty ambiguous.
+It is pretty ambiguous."

-(This excerpt is from a letter that William C. Davis wrote to me and the caps and quotations are his.)
+Excerpt from a letter that Historian William C. Davis wrote to me and the emphasis, caps and quotations, belong

 Jack is the senior consultant for 52 episodes of the History Channel's "Civil War Journal"